 "I knew a metamorphosis had to occur for me to develop as an artist.
 I started working at the piano more and my writing opened up.
 I rode a lot of horses in West Texas, one in particular that helped me on my way.
 It became clear that I needed to make another record.
 I found some reins, so to speak.
 That's my unsolicited advice for writers on the edge of something, make records and make a lot of them."

-Stewart's third record, Renaissance is being produced by Stephen Belans (Radney Foster, Billy Cassis).
+Stewart's third record, Renaissance was produced by Stephen Belans (Radney Foster, Billy Cassis).
 Players include Bukka Allen on keys (Ryan Bingham, Jack Ingram), Chris Searles on drums (Alejandro Escovedo, Shawn Colvin), Geoff Queen on guitars and pedal steel (Kelly Willis, Randy Rodgers), and John Mike on bass (Hayes Carll, Ray Wylie Hubbard).
 The February 2017 session was held at Ronjo Studio.
 Jim Vollentine was on engineering.
-The record will be released in the late fall of 2017.
+The record was released in the spring of 2018.

 "I wrote this record from my 100-year-old house in East Austin, an encouraging first for me.
 The songs lined up rather quickly and seemed assessable and relevant.
 During the recording session, I was on a little wall-piano and that opened up my voice some.
 We recorded it live, with everyone in the same room.
 It was a great vibe.
 Working with Stephen is great.
 All those guys are about the higher song, and idiosyncrasies that make your music unique.
 Those are the same things that make you want to keep writing and give you faith in artistic longevity."